Balasubramanian-pg/SQL-Portfolio/Balanced Tree Sales/Readme.md

 * `GROUP BY pd.product_name`: This is crucial.
 We use `GROUP BY` to group the results by `product_name`.
 This means the `sum(s.qty)` will be calculated for each distinct `product_name`.
 * `ORDER BY total_quantity DESC`:  Finally, we `ORDER BY` the `total_quantity` in descending order (`DESC`) so that the products with the highest total quantities sold appear at the top.

+>[!Tip]
-* **Results Interpretation:** The results show a list of product names along with their respective `total_quantity` sold, ordered from highest to lowest quantity.
+>**Results Interpretation:** The results show a list of product names along with their respective `total_quantity` sold, ordered from highest to lowest quantity.
 For example, "Grey Fashion Jacket - Womens" was the top-selling product in terms of quantity, with 3876 units sold.

 **2a.
 What is the total generated revenue for all products before discounts?**